Bridgetek/EVE-MCU-BRT_AN_025/examples/simple/libmpsse/ReadMe.txt

 Open Visual Studio Code using the command "code ." from a "Developer Command Prompt for VS <version>" to ensure that the build environment is setup correctly.

-When the example application is launched in Code it will add the location of the libmpsse.dll file to the PATH e nvironment variable of the running process.
+When the example application is launched in Code it will add the location of the libmpsse.dll file to the PATH environment variable of the running process.

 Program executables and object files are placed into the ".vscode\build" folder.